 Yeah before I dive into an explanation of my subheadings, I would like to make the word layers clear to you and explain some terms.
 Here we go;

 What are layers, chicken? cost of rearing 100 layers in Nigeria

 Layers chickens are that female poultry hen that lays egg when they reach adult age.
 This particular chicken starts laying eggs when they clock six months old and above.

 They are mainly bred for egg production, though in Nigeria the chicken is being sold out after it reaches one and a half old at this time their flesh would have become so thick and there would be a total loss of weight in them even if they are being fed well.

 In short, a fully grown layer chick is called layers chicken.
 The more you feed them, the bigger their eggs become!

 Cost of building a poultry house for layers bird in Nigeria

-If you are raising them from day-old layers just know you would need a brooding section where you would be taking care of them when they are still young.
-So this is very important, the same way we take care of day-old broiler can be adopted.
+If you are raising them from day-old layers, just know you would need a brooding section where you would be taking care of them when they are still young.
+So this is very important, the same way we take care of the day-old broiler can be adopted.

 So after brooding, the next thing for you to do is to transfer your layers chicken to their permanent habitat which I would recommend you go for battery cage because of the followings:

-- A battery cage is the best housing for layers chicken
+- A battery cage is the best housing for layers of chicken.

 - Battery cage gives them enough ventilation they need.